Mine Messy Unstructured Text Data

 Experts estimate that as much as 90% of the digital data generated daily is unstructured.
 This includes emails, documents, incident reports, text files, videos, contracts, customer chats, audio files, social media, presentations, blog posts, resumes, profiles, photos, and more.
-As a result, identifying precise and relevant information from this daunting volume of data is challenging to realize business value.
+Identifying precise and relevant information from this daunting volume of data is challenging to realize business value.

 DataScava is an unstructured data miner built on patented matching technology that generates metadata at the file level about unstructured text and searchable document indices.
-It uses your business language and domain expertise to help you identify the high-value data you need to use with applications in AI, Machine Learning, RPA, Business Intelligence, Talent, Research, Operations, and more.
-Use it to classify, curate, search, filter, match, tag, visualize, and route raw textual content automatically in real-time to unlock its value.
+It uses your own business and domain language to help you identify the high-value data you need to use with applications in AI, Machine Learning, RPA, Business Intelligence, Talent, Research, BAU Operations, and more.
+Use it to automatically classify, curate, search, filter, match, tag, visualize, and route raw textual content in real time to unlock its value.

 It can help you find and filter the most relevant documents or information from large unstructured datasets or raw text snippets and mine unstructured text based on source, content, intents, interests, and other criteria you define, control, and weight.
 Our tools can be shaped and molded to fit each organization’s unique data universe and problem space.
 DataScava can also provide pre-configured mature taxonomies for the Financial and Technology domains.